Research in Gastrointestinal Disease

 - Inflammatory bowel disease.
 GI faculty are engaged in numerous studies pertaining to inflammatory bowel disease, with special emphasis on women’s health and medically underserved populations.
 Research focuses on assessment of new treatments and reducing the risk of complications such as colon cancer.
 (Fernando Velayos, James Ryan, Justin Sewell, Kendall Beck, Kenneth McQuaid, Najwa El-Nachef, Sara Lewin, Uma Mahadevan)

 - Pregnancy and inflammatory bowel disease.
+See the PIANO page.
 (Uma Mahadevan)